-- 19 Covered walkways should be sturdily constructed and adequately lighted for nighttime use. - When pedestrian and vehicle paths are rerouted to a closer proximity to each other, consideration should be given to separating them by a temporary traffic barrier. - If a temporary traffic barrier is used to shield pedestrians, it should be designed to accommodate site conditions.
-Support: - Depending on the possible vehicular speed and angle of impact, temporary traffic barriers might deflect upon impact by an errant vehicle.
-Guidance for locating and designing temporary traffic barriers can be found in Chapter 9 of the "Roadside Design Guide," 4th Edition, 2011, AASHTO.
+- 18 Covered walkways should be sturdily constructed and adequately lighted for nighttime use. - When pedestrian and vehicle paths are rerouted to a closer proximity to each other, consideration should be given to separating them by a temporary traffic barrier. - If a temporary traffic barrier is used to shield pedestrians, it should be designed to accommodate site conditions.

+Depending on the possible vehicular speed and angle of impact, temporary traffic barriers might deflect upon impact by an errant vehicle.
+Guidance for locating and designing temporary traffic barriers can be found in Chapter 9 of AASHTO's "Roadside Design Guide" (see Section 1A.11).